ALL YOU NEED TO KNOW ABOUT VITAMIN K

 Below are some of the few benefits ascribed to maintaining an adequate vitamin K intake[3]:

-4. Blood Coagulation.
-Vitamin K helps to regulate blood coagulation by activating both pro and anticoagulant factors.
+- Blood Coagulation.
+Vitamin K helps to regulate blood coagulation by activating both pro and anticoagulant factors.[8]
 Adequate intake is known to enhance the production of these factors and lower the risk for thrombotic disease.
-The ability of this vital nutrient in helping to reduce the risk for arterial calcification contributes towards a lowered thrombosis risk.
+The ability of this vital nutrient to help reduce the risk for arterial calcification contributes towards a lowered thrombosis risk.

-11. Associated with Leading a Healthier Lifestyle.
-Those that consume adequate amounts of vitamin K are generally seen to be healthier on average and lead healthier lifestyles.
+- Associated with Leading a Healthier Lifestyle.
+Those who consume adequate amounts of vitamin K are generally seen to be healthier on average and lead healthier lifestyles.
 This may be because foods high in the vitamin are typically plant-based, leafy greens that contain a whole host of other healthful nutrients as well.

 Vitamin K Deficiency